canocalir/immflyfrontend/README.md

 #### Answer
 Depends on some developers, it's an interpreted language actually because while runtime its interpreted by the client browser but, thanks to JIT compiles code just before execution we can think about it as compiled/interpreted hybrid too.
 (JIT === Just in Time Compiler)

-### 2. How would you or which tool would you use ECMAScript6 in a project in order to make it
+### 2. How would you or which tool would you use ECMAScript6 in a project in order to make it backwards compatible with all/old browsers?

-### backwards compatible with all/old browsers?
+Ofcourse with Babel.js ---> It's a toolchain to help us convert ES2015 code for make it usable and be recognized by all/old browsers.
+It's already included in #create-react-app

 ## Learn More